Steven Blaney (footballer): Non-League football

 Between 1998 and 2006, Blaney played in the Isthmian and Southern Leagues for St Albans City (three spells), Billericay Town, Heybridge Swifts, Grays Athletic, Aveley, Braintree Town, Harlow Town, East Thurrock United, Barking & East Ham United and Redbridge.
 He moved to Spain to play for Regional Preferente de Málaga club Nerja during the 2004–05 season.

 International career

-Blaney played in the same England Schools' U15 team as Danny Murphy, Phil Neville, Michael Black, David Beresford and Neil Cutler.
+Blaney won five caps for England Schoolboys at international level and was a member of the 1991–92 Victory Shield-winning squad.
 In 1996, he changed his national allegiance to Wales and won three caps for the U21 team.

 Coaching career

 Blaney is a UEFA B licence holder.
 As of 2014, he was a football coach and a Senior Tutor in Sport at Harlow College.
 Together with former Cambridge United trainee Matt Waldron, Blaney coached the Harlow College Academy team to the Essex County Council League title in the 2010–11 season.
 As of 2014, Blaney was a coach at a Player Development Centre in Harlow for Norwich City and was an academy coach and scout for West Ham United.
 He has also been on the staff for the Pathways Plus Academy and Eurotech Soccer Camps.